 We need to sing in the middle of times of great fear or sorrow.

-I used to live three doors from the Keener’s until two years ago.
+I used to live three doors from the Keeners until two years ago.
 I am an outdoor lady.
 Many times I could hear David Keener’s beautiful strong voice floating through the backyards.
-I would smile and revel as I listened to songs of praise that came forth from deep inside of him.
-In the opening chapter to this book I learned the true source of this voice.
+I would smile and revel as I listened to songs of praise that came from deep inside of him.
+In the opening chapter to this book, I learned the true source of this voice.

-God does miraculous feats today even though we may dismiss or fail to pay attention to them.
+God does miraculous feats today, even though we may dismiss them or fail to pay attention to them.

 In the 1990’s, I had no reason to even be spiritually awake to miracles.
 But this book is filled with miracle after miracle, most of which were in direct answer to prayer.
-There were medicines available at just the right time, able bodied men appeared when needed to push Médine’s father in a wheelbarrow, ferns in the forest appeared to provide some sustenance, and money was wired by Craig that could feed the family.
-The biggest miracle to me is that Médine and David were alive and well and able to connect with Craig through a number of message carriers.
+There were medicines available at just the right time, able bodied men appeared when needed to push Médine’s father in a wheelbarrow, ferns in the forest provided some sustenance, or money came, which was wired by Craig to feed the family.
+The biggest miracle to me is that Médine and David are alive and well and were able to connect with Craig through a number of message carriers.

-God can turn difficult chapters in our lives into amazing testimonies.
+God can turn difficult chapters of our lives into amazing testimonies.

 I too have experienced divorce, and I was just coming out of the darkness at the same time that the Keeners walked the same path.
 Love did come my way again.
 Craig and Médine both were abandoned and feared that love might not be in God’s plan for them.
-Today, Craig speaks publicly about redemption for those who have experienced divorce.
+Today Craig speaks publicly about redemption for those who have experienced divorce.
 His biblical research has blessed many.
-Médine works in the Community Formation Office of Asbury Seminary where she walks alongside students and their families from all around the world.
+Médine works in the Office of Community Formation at Asbury Seminary where she walks alongside students and their families from all around the world.
 Sometimes we think our intense suffering will never end, but God has a bigger picture.
 As we look back, we can see the tapestry of His love woven through each chapter to create a masterpiece.
-He definitely did with the Keeners.
+This He definitely did with the Keeners.

-Kathy Milans is the lead team member for Soul Care Collective’s Steering Committee.
-Thanks for your faithfulness, Kathy!
+Kathy Milans is the lead member of Soul Care Collective’s Steering Committee.
+Thank you for your faithfulness, Kathy!